oasis-open/cacao-json-schemas/README.md

 # README

-## OASIS TC Open Repository: <repoName>
+## OASIS TC Open Repository: cacao-json-schemas

 This GitHub public repository [cacao-json-schemas](https://github.com/oasis-open/cacao-json-schemas/) was created at the request of the [CACAO](https://www.oasis-open.org/committees/cacao/) as an [OASIS TC Open Repository](https://www.oasis-open.org/resources/open-repositories/) to support development of open source resources related to Technical Committee work.

 While this TC Open Repository remains associated with the sponsor TC, its development priorities, leadership, intellectual property terms, participation rules, and other matters of governance are [separate and distinct](https://github.com/oasis-open/cacao-json-schemas/blob/master/CONTRIBUTING.md#governance-distinct-from-oasis-tc-process) from the OASIS TC Process and related policies.

-All contributions made to this TC Open Repository are subject to open source license terms expressed in the [Apache License v2.0](https://www.oasis-open.org/sites/www.oasis-open.org/files/Apache-LICENSE-2.0.txt).
+All contributions made to this TC Open Repository are subject to open source license terms expressed in the [Apache License v2.0](https://github.com/oasis-open/cacao-json-schemas/blob/main/LICENSE).
 That license was selected as the declared [applicable license](https://www.oasis-open.org/resources/open-repositories/licenses) when the TC Open Repository was created.

 As documented in [Public Participation Invited](https://github.com/oasis-open/cacao-json-schemas /blob/master/CONTRIBUTING.md#public-participation-invited), contributions to this OASIS TC Open Repository are invited from all parties, whether affiliated with OASIS or not.
 Participants must have a GitHub account, but no fees or OASIS membership obligations are required.
 Participation is expected to be consistent with the [OASIS TC Open Repository Guidelines and Procedures](https://www.oasis-open.org/policies-guidelines/open-repositories), the open source [LICENSE](https://github.com/oasis-open/cacao-json-schemas